COVID-19 - Truro BID recognise this is a challenging time for businesses and we want to support you how we can.

 - Provided a strong media statement in response to an article on Cornwall Live on empty shops which resulted in a more positive story.

-- Working with Visit Truro on plans for a 'Space to Shop' campaign as well as plans for marketing Christmas 'Our Great Little Festive City'.
+- Launched our 'Space to Shop' campaign as well as plans for marketing Christmas 'Our Great Little Festive City'.
+Now extended into December due to the national second lockdown.

 - Continuing to take part in bi-monthly Truro Safe virtual meetings to represent the Shopwatch Group.